nolanbconaway/hip.hop.data/readme.md

 Some things to update:

-- **What is the relationship between city population and hip hop per person?** Intuition: per person is low in smaller cities, large in mid-sized cities, but not much gains in very large cities.
 - **Linear regression**.
 Instead of simple ratios, show bar plot of each city's residual from the linear regression.
 - **Plotly fixes**: get rid of the hover toolbar. get rid of grid subplot printout.